arafat45/Convolutional-Neural-Network-with-Eye-Landmarks-Distance-in-Real--Time-Drowsiness-Detection/README.md

 # Convolutional-Neural-Network-with-Eye-Landmarks-Distance-in-Real--Time-Drowsiness-Detection

-In this we introduced a CNN architecture using least numbers of feature maps and layers which can predict the eye state of a person in Real Time.
+In this project we introduced a CNN architecture using least numbers of feature maps and layers which can predict the eye state of a person in Real Time.
 From the Duration of an Eye Blink and Eye blink pattern we determined the drowsy state of a person.
 We trained different famous CNN networks with the same dataset and compared our results.
 For doing the project following materials were used:

 ** Language: Python 3